agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ![png]({{ site.baseurl }}/images/3-Spatial_Econonometric_Modeling_14_0.png)

 And while I'm removing unusual block groups from the analysis, there is one more odd ball that I noticed and will remove.
 Evidently there is one block group that is a multipart geometry made of 10 different polygons.
 This one block group represents all of the islands in the San Francisco Bay (Alcatraz, Angel Island, Treasure Island, Yerba Buena Island) as well as some of the piers along Embarcadero.
-Because the piers along Embarcadero do have neighbors, this block group does not show up as being an 'island' in our adjaceny matrix.
+Because the piers along Embarcadero do have neighbors, this block group does not show up as being an 'island' in our adjacency matrix.
 Given that this block group encompasses such a wide range of places, some of which have true neighbors and some of which do not, I will also drop it from the study.

 ```python